Premo36/DML2.X/README v2.4.txt

 3)Microsoft Net Framework 3.5

-As for this version, the only tested source port are:
+As for this version, the only tested sourceport are:
 FULL COMPATIBILITY:
 -GZdoom (v4.5.0), -height and -width do not work due to gzdoom way of handling resolution) -LZdoom (v3.87c)